msabramo/kallithea/docs/api/api.rst

 grant_user_group_permission
 ---------------------------

-Grant permission for user group on given repository, or update existing one if found.
+Grant permission for a user group on the given repository, or update the existing one if found.
 This command can only be executed using the api_key of a user with admin rights.